Polyethylene: Low-density (LDPE)

 LDPE is defined by a density range of 0.910–0.940 g/cm^{3}.
 LDPE has a high degree of short- and long-chain branching, which means that the chains do not pack into the crystal structure as well.
 It has, therefore, less strong intermolecular forces as the instantaneous-dipole induced-dipole attraction is less.
 This results in a lower tensile strength and increased ductility.
 LDPE is created by free-radical polymerization.
 The high degree of branching with long chains gives molten LDPE unique and desirable flow properties.
 LDPE is used for both rigid containers and plastic film applications such as plastic bags and film wrap.

 The radical polymerization process used to make LDPE does not include a catalyst that "supervises" the radical sites on the growing PE chains.
 (In HDPE synthesis, the radical sites are at the ends of the PE chains, because the catalyst stabilizes their formation at the ends.)
 Secondary radicals (in the middle of a chain) are more stable than primary radicals (at the end of the chain), and tertiary radicals (at a branch point) are more stable yet.
 Each time an ethylene monomer is added, it creates a primary radical, but often these will rearrange to form more stable secondary or tertiary radicals.
 Addition of ethylene monomers to the secondary or tertiary sites creates branching.

 Very-low-density (VLDPE)

 VLDPE is defined by a density range of 0.880–0.915 g/cm^{3}.
 VLDPE is a substantially linear polymer with high levels of short-chain branches, commonly made by copolymerization of ethylene with short-chain alpha-olefins (for example, 1-butene, 1-hexene and 1-octene).
 VLDPE is most commonly produced using metallocene catalysts due to the greater co-monomer incorporation exhibited by these catalysts.
 VLDPEs are used for hose and tubing, ice and frozen food bags, food packaging and stretch wrap as well as impact modifiers when blended with other polymers.

 Much research activity has focused on the nature and distribution of long chain branches in polyethylene.
 In HDPE, a relatively small number of these branches, perhaps one in 100 or 1,000 branches per backbone carbon, can significantly affect the rheological properties of the polymer.

-Copolymers

-In addition to copolymerization with alpha-olefins, ethylene can be copolymerized with a wide range of other monomers and ionic composition that creates ionized free radicals.
-Common examples include vinyl acetate (the resulting product is ethylene-vinyl acetate copolymer, or EVA, widely used in athletic-shoe sole foams) and a variety of acrylates.
-Applications of acrylic copolymer include packaging and sporting goods, and superplasticizer, used in cement production.